bitmeta69/securedrop/PROPOSAL.md

 In the measurements below, bytes are counted compressed[^1], and times are over Tor.

-[^1]:
-    Since `requests` automatically decompresses the incoming response, we manually recompress it via `gzip` and take the length.

 ### Status quo: naïve fetch

 Every time, no matter what has or hasn't changed, the Client asks the Server for